 Using a very intuitive Arduino code, it allows you to send and receive data among an Arduino device, a BLE Shield and another device such as a smartphone (FartometerIOSProject) through bluetooth.

 More details on https://github.com/ideiadoluiz/FartormeterArduino... and https://github.com/ideiadoluiz/FartormeterArduino... .
 Both FartometerArduinoProject and FartometerIOSProject are licensed under GNU GPL v.
 2 or later.

 Step 1: Intro

 At first, I thought of the Fartometer project as a mean to get to know the Arduino environment.
-However, as I have some background in doing researches, I can't stop thinking about science even when I'm playing.
+However, as I have a research background, I can't stop thinking about science even when I'm not thinking about science.

-I lost so many sleeping hours in this project just by the fact that I was waking up 2am with random questions like “But methane doesn’t smell, so what kind of chemical element does it in the fart?”.
+I lost so many sleeping hours in this project just by the fact that I was waking up 2am with random questions like “But methane doesn’t smell, so what kind of chemical element smells like rotten eggs in a fart?”.

 The good thing is, not sleeping gave me a lot to share about general knowledge of farts.

 Before starting this project, I did some research on past projects and turned out that I found on the Internet two very good projects regarding the measurement of flatulences.
 Arduino Fart-O-Meter and Fart Intensity Detector.